sBuiltaJr/imageGenSD/README.md

 it exists.
 The can include profiles linked to other users if the author knows the profile ID.
 Specifying `profile_id` will ignore all other parameters.
 The `/listprofiles` command can be used to find profile IDs.

-If `user` is specified, the command will only look for profiles that user owns.
-If `user` is not specified, the command will look for profiles that the user that initiated the command owns.

 If `name` is specified, the command will look for profiles with names that at least partially match the specified name.
 If `name` is not specified, all